 If you have an amazing story, like you used to be a CIA agent and you have a story about your career in the CIA or something that, would just make people take notice then.
 You might be able to send an email to a production company and ask if they would like to read your screenplay.

-Selling a Screenplay Without an Agent – Advice From Word Dancer
+How To Sell Your Screenplay Without an Agent – Advice From Word Dancer

 Video Transcript (Cont’d)